PortoSpaceTeamNI/NoZZoMe/paper/paper.md

 ## Multi-fidelity optimization and verification

-Three optimization fidelities expose an explicit cost-versus-detail trade-off.
-Quick screening uses a deliberately weak integral boundary-layer closure; BLIMP-lite uses a resolved compressible profile marcher; and MOC-assisted mode introduces multidimensional turning into candidate ranking.
-Evaluating refined MOC for every member of a genetic population would be prohibitively expensive, so the latter mode constructs a bounded piecewise-linear response surface from an exact MOC design of experiments.
-The surrogate accelerates genetic search only: shortlisted candidates are recalculated with exact coarse MOC, finalists are recalculated on Fast or Precise meshes, and only an exact verified finalist can be returned.
+Three optimization fidelities balance computational cost and physical detail.
+Quick uses an integral boundary-layer closure, BLIMP-lite uses a resolved compressible profile marcher, and MOC-assisted mode includes multidimensional turning.
+Because refined MOC is too costly for every genetic candidate, a bounded piecewise-linear surrogate is constructed from exact MOC evaluations.
+Shortlisted candidates are then recomputed with exact coarse MOC, finalists on Fast or Precise meshes, and only an exactly verified design is returned.

-This hierarchy was chosen to prevent computational acceleration from becoming an unreported physical approximation.
-MOC solutions are checked both against the RocketCEA choking reference and for entrance-to-exit mass conservation.
-Invalid geometry, non-finite states, predicted separation, or excessive verification residuals cannot be accepted merely because they receive a favourable surrogate prediction.
-Numerical study scripts, retained CSV results, automated tests, and continuous integration provide reproducible checks outside the graphical interface.
+Verification prevents surrogate acceleration from concealing physical error.
+MOC solutions are checked against the RocketCEA choking reference and for mass conservation.
+Invalid geometry, non-finite states, predicted separation, or excessive residuals are rejected.
+Numerical studies, retained CSV results, automated tests, and continuous integration provide reproducible checks beyond the graphical interface.

 ## Interactive inspection